 Please note that when you submit your work to Orca, you’re adding yourself to our contact list and, thus, consenting to receive our monthly Mailchimp newsletter in your email.
 The newsletter is very brief, and contains info about issues, deadlines, and our monthly blog.
 You can remove yourself from the list by using the Unsubscribe link.

-Orca is open year-round*.
+Submissions are open year-round*.
 We accept submissions of short fiction only.
 Orca is fee free for up to 100 submissions a month, which is what is covered in the Submittable plan we pay for.
 After that we charge the standard $3, which helps us pay our published writers.
 We encourage writers who can afford the fee to support those who can’t by selecting the pay option.
-The deadline to submit for our next issue (to be released in February) is December 15.
-Submissions for issue two closed August 31.
+Submission deadlines: February issue: Dec.
+15; June issue: April 15; October issue: August 15.

 * We close for one day after each submission period.